Applicability

 Overview

-FAR 22.1402 outlines the applicability of Section 503 of the Rehabilitation Act of 1973, which mandates equal opportunity for workers with disabilities.
-This section specifies that the requirements apply to all federal contracts for supplies and services, including construction, that exceed $15,000, unless a waiver is granted by the Secretary of Labor.
-The regulation is implemented through the contract clause at FAR 52.222-36.
-Additionally, for contracts with state or local governments, the requirements do not extend to agencies or subdivisions that are not involved in the contract work.
+FAR 22.1402 outlines the applicability of Section 503 of the Rehabilitation Act of 1973 to federal contracts.
+It mandates that all government contracts for supplies and services, including construction, exceeding $20,000 must comply with requirements promoting equal opportunity for workers with disabilities, unless a waiver is granted by the Secretary of Labor.
+The regulation is implemented through the inclusion of FAR clause 52.222-36 in applicable contracts.
+For contracts with state or local governments, the requirements do not extend to agencies or subdivisions not participating in the contract work.

 Key Rules